Schedule

 13:20 - 14:20 Keynote talk 2 Courtney Paquette

-Optimization Algorithms in the Large: Exact Dynamics, Average-case Analysis, and Stepsize Criticality In this talk, I will present a framework, inspired by random matrix theory, for analyzing the dynamics of optimization algorithms (e.g., 1st-order methods, stochastic gradient descent (SGD), and momentum) when both the number of samples and dimensions are large.
+• In this talk, I will present a framework, inspired by random matrix theory, for analyzing the dynamics of optimization algorithms (e.g., 1st-order methods, stochastic gradient descent (SGD), and momentum) when both the number of samples and dimensions are large.
 Using this new framework, we show that the dynamics of optimization algorithms on a least squares problem with random data become deterministic in the large sample and dimensional limit.
 In particular, the limiting dynamics for stochastic algorithms are governed by a Volterra integral equation.
 This model predicts that SGD undergoes a phase transition at an explicitly given critical stepsize that ultimately affects its convergence rate, which we also verify experimentally.
 Finally, when input data is isotropic, we provide explicit expressions for the dynamics and average-case convergence rates.
 These rates show significant improvement over the worst-case complexities.

 14:20 - 14:30 Break

-14:30 - 15:30 Discussion Panel 1 Courtney Paquette , David Kanaa , Guillaume Lajoie , Parikshat Sirpal Dynamics and Optimization in Neuro-AI
+14:30 - 15:30 Discussion Panel 1 David Kanaa , Courtney Paquette , Guillaume Lajoie , Parikshat Sirpal Dynamics and Optimization in Neuro-AI

 15:30 - 15:45 Break